Do I have to be member of your church or a particular church to send my child to school there?

 Do students have to wear uniforms?

 Yes.
 Christ’s Greenfield Lutheran School is a place for instruction and learning.
 The purpose of having a standardized dress policy is to simplify the matter of student attire and place that issue in perspective with regard to the learning process.
 Standardized dress also promotes a sense of civility and equality among the students and encourages responsibility and self-discipline.
 Our administrators and our faculty insist that each student be dressed in a way that will not hinder the educational process, that will promote a positive image among our students, and which will provide Christian witness to the community.
-Please visit the Dress Code/School Uniform section of this site for more details.
+Please click here for more details.

 Do you allow parent help in the classroom?